lambda-corn/hedit/README.md

 # Hedit

-A minimalistic command line text editor implemented in Haskell using the NCurses library.
+A minimalist command line text editor implemented in Haskell using the NCurses library.

 ## Prerequisites